 In real estate, a fee simple absolute estate is the highest level of property ownership, however, there are still government powers that can impact private property ownership.
 There are four government powers that will always retain some rights over your property.

 Police power is the state's inherent right to control property use to protect the health, safety, welfare, and morals of the community.
 It sets a standard and specifications as to how a property can be used.
 Examples that fall under police power are zoning, building codes, and rent control.
+Check out our article on police power for more detail.

 Next, we have eminent domain, which is the state’s power to appropriate property for public use and for the greater good of the community.
 An example of a state use of eminent domain would be the construction of a new highway in an area that requires the land owned by a private citizen.
 When a state enacts eminent domain, the owners of the land under question are required to be appropriately compensated, defined as the fair market value of the property, which is paid via the process of condemnation.